espressif/esp-usb/docs/en/usb_host.rst

 """""""

 * A host class driver for the Communication Device Class (Abstract Control Model) is distributed as a managed component via the `ESP Component Registry <https://components.espressif.com/component/espressif/usb_host_cdc_acm>`__.
-* :example:`peripherals/usb/host/cdc/cdc_acm_host` demonstrates how to use the CDC-ACM Host Driver to enable communication between {IDF_TARGET_NAME} and a USB CDC-ACM device.
+* `cdc_acm_host <https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/host/cdc/cdc_acm_host>`__ demonstrates how to use the CDC-ACM Host Driver to enable communication between {IDF_TARGET_NAME} and a USB CDC-ACM device.
-* :example:`peripherals/usb/host/cdc/cdc_acm_vcp` demonstrates how to extend the CDC-ACM driver for Virtual Communication Port (VCP) devices like CP210x, FTDI FT23x or CH34x devices, and how to control the device and send data using the CDC-ACM API.
+* `cdc_acm_vcp <https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/host/cdc/cdc_acm_vcp>`__ demonstrates how to extend the CDC-ACM driver for Virtual Communication Port (VCP) devices like CP210x, FTDI FT23x or CH34x devices, and how to control the device and send data using the CDC-ACM API.
 * The CDC-ACM driver is also used in `esp_modem examples <https://github.com/espressif/esp-protocols/tree/master/components/esp_modem/examples>`__, where it is used for communication with cellular modems.

 MSC
 """

 * A host class driver for the Mass Storage Class (Bulk-Only Transport) is deployed to `ESP Component Registry <https://components.espressif.com/component/espressif/usb_host_msc>`__.
-* :example:`peripherals/usb/host/msc` demonstrates how to use USB Mass Storage Class to access, read, write, and perform operations on a USB flash drive, including handling USB reconnections and deinitializing the USB Host Stack.
+* `msc <https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/host/msc>`__ demonstrates how to use USB Mass Storage Class to access, read, write, and perform operations on a USB flash drive, including handling USB reconnections and deinitializing the USB Host Stack.

 HID
 """

 * A host class driver for the HID (Human interface device) is distributed as a managed component via the `ESP Component Registry <https://components.espressif.com/components/espressif/usb_host_hid>`__.
-* :example:`peripherals/usb/host/hid` demonstrates how to implement a basic USB Host HID Class Driver on {IDF_TARGET_NAME}, enabling communication with USB HID devices like keyboards and mice, and continuously scans for their connection, fetching HID reports once connected.
+* `hid <https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/host/hid>`__ demonstrates how to implement a basic USB Host HID Class Driver on {IDF_TARGET_NAME}, enabling communication with USB HID devices like keyboards and mice, and continuously scans for their connection, fetching HID reports once connected.

 UVC
 """

 * A host class driver for the USB Video Device Class is distributed as a managed component via the `ESP Component Registry <https://components.espressif.com/component/espressif/usb_host_uvc>`__.
-* :example:`peripherals/usb/host/uvc` demonstrates how to capture video frames from a USB camera using the UVC driver.
+* `uvc <https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/host/uvc>`__ demonstrates how to capture video frames from a USB camera using the UVC driver.

 .. ---------------------------------------------- USB Host Menuconfig --------------------------------------------------